MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L07_Controlling_Deployments_using_Release_Gates.md

      ```bash
      SUFFIX=$RANDOM$RANDOM
-     az webapp create -g $RESOURCEGROUPNAME -p $SERVICEPLANNAME -n RGATES$SUFFIX-Canary
+     az webapp create -g $RESOURCEGROUPNAME -p $SERVICEPLANNAME -n RGATES$SUFFIX-DevTest
      az webapp create -g $RESOURCEGROUPNAME -p $SERVICEPLANNAME -n RGATES$SUFFIX-Prod
      ```

-    > **Note**: Record the name of the Canary web app.
+    > **Note**: Record the name of the DevTest web app.
 You will need it later in this lab.

 7. Wait for the Web App Services Resources provisioning process to complete and close the **Cloud Shell** pane.